 Always check the weather forecast before you go out shooting.
 If there’s going to be rain followed by some bright sunshine, this is a great time to shoot landscapes.
 Here, shadows cast by the clouds can be captured.

 The photo below would have been boring had it not been for the dynamic changes in the green color.
 These help to emphasise the bumpy nature of the hills ahead.

 This is a very basic example of what I’m talking about; have a play for yourself and link us to some of your results.

-No matter the weather, photos taken under evening light hidden from the sun all start to look very similar.
-Not only do the brightness and dynamics change but so does the colour.
+No matter the weather, photos taken under evening light all start to look very similar.
+Not only do the brightness and dynamics change but so does the color.

-If you find yourself in unfavourable lighting conditions, whether you’re using the sun or the flash on your camera, always try to diffuse the light by whatever means possible.
+If you find yourself in unfavourable photography lighting conditions, always try to diffuse the light by whatever means possible.

-There are countless ways of doing this but I thought I’d show you one of my favourite techniques: I like to use the woods.
-The leaves reduce the amount of light reaching your subject while still providing gaps for direct light.
+There are countless ways of doing this but one of my favourites is to photograph in the shade.
+The leaves reduce the amount of light reaching your subject.
+But they still provide gaps for some direct sunlight.

 You can also use a reflector to diffuse some light or shoot in any shaded area.

 In general, natural light comes from sunlight.
 It also includes ambient light, which is the light available in the environment.
 For example, this is can be the light from outside that brightens up a room.